 In the current and prior periods, we approved various restructuring plans globally, mainly to consolidate manufacturing and service facilities, rationalize product lines and rooftops, and reduce headcount across various functions.
-As a result, we recognized a charge of \$191 million and \$49 million for the three months ended September 30, 2017 and 2016, respectively, and \$264 million and \$255 million for the nine months ended September 30, 2017, and the related estimated remaining charges are approximately \$80 million.
+As a result, we recognized a charge of \$191 million and \$49 million for the three months ended September 30, 2017 and 2016, respectively, and \$264 million and \$255 million for the nine months ended September 30, 2017 and 2016, respectively.
+These restructuring initiatives will generate charges post September 30, 2017, and the related estimated remaining charges are approximately \$80 million.